 Clubs are a way for members to get to know other members with similar interests or who live geographically close.
 Some clubs are based on specific projects.
 You can change clubs at any time in the year to find one that suits your children’s needs and interests.
-Please contact us in the office for a list of club contact information or to change your club.
+Please visit our club page for club location and contact information and reach out to us to change your club.
 Clubs vary by where, when, and how often they meet.
 Every club in 4-H practices inclusivity and no youth will be turned away if they want to join a specific club-it’s all about finding the right atmosphere and fit for your family!

 This is the best way to receive deadlines for all sorts of events, some that are pre-fair, and other events that are hosted by 4-H. For families who plan to show animals at the fair, there will be special qualifications and deadlines based on the animal.
 These deadlines are published in the Cloverline.
 We also publish deadlines and events on our calendar – be sure to check it out!

 Like any other youth organization, we have a membership year and ours runs from October 1st to September 30th every year.
 That means you will have to re-enroll your child every year they want to be involved in 4-H beginning in September.
 The best part?
 All your information stays the same!
 But you may want to update those projects!
 Visit our Enrollment & Re-enrollment page to learn more.